|

 but one I've always found fascinating.
 How strange that the some genetic fluke should cause

 the duplication of a finger or a toe.
-As mutations go, this is certainly one of the least
+As mutations go, this could even have potential benefits.
+Properly trained and utilized,

 those extras digits could play complicated piano sonatas, perform intricate card tricks, or